UTSCC09/project-gamba/README.md

 **Task:** Explain how you have deployed your application.

-We have a client and server dockerfile which we build images in a google cloud vm instance after pulling our code from the GitHub repository.
-After running docker build, we run docker run which runs a new container that pulls the images created.
-Similar to the lab in class, we now have the client running locally in the vm in a container, and the server also running locally in the vm in a different container.
+We have a client and server dockerfile which we used to build images on our Google Cloud VM.
+We imported our code to the VM by pulling from the GitHub repo.
+The dockerfiles when run would copy the necessary files and then create images that would be used to create the containers.
+After running docker build on our dockerfiles, we used docker run on our images to start our dockerized containers for client and server.
+The client and server run in separate Docker containers so we had to make sure that cors was properly implemented so that they could communicate with one another.
+Now we have client running on port 80:3000 on our VM and server running on port 8080:8080.
+Finally we routed our domain, gambacase.me, to our VM.

 ## Challenges